Gravity-Matter Sum Rules in models with a single extra-dimension

 Before moving forward, it is important to notice that LED, RS, and Clockwork share important features.
 To make it more manifest, we move to conformal coordinates, $z$, defined such that the metric of Eq.~\eqref{eq:metric} becomes conformally flat

 where $A(y)\equiv e^{-k|y|} $.
 In such coordinates, the SL equation is determined by the functions

 As formally there is no $l$-dependent term in these coordinates, it shows that all these models are conformally flat and equivalent, and hence characterized by the same structure of gravitons interactions in the 4D EFT.
 Furthermore, as the couplings stemming from integrating out the 5th dimension formally follow the same equations, they obey the same sum rules.
-We now exemplify the applications in the RS model by demonstrating that the higher $s$ powers of the amplitude vanish after the sum rules are applied.
-We focus on the contributions to the amplitudes that involve purely the gravitons exchange both for graviton-graviton scattering and matter-graviton scattering.